 Painkiller abuse is a particularly tricky problem to spot because painkillers have legitimate uses.
 Making it even trickier is that painkiller abuse can develop over time.
 Someone who starts out taking a painkiller for an injury can develop dependence and start to abuse the medication.
+What begins as a medication prescribed as necessary quickly becomes a destructive and expensive addiction.
 Spotting the signs of painkiller abuse early, in yourself or others, is key to getting help before it becomes a life-destroying problem.

 Signs of Painkiller Abuse

 There are many signs of painkiller abuse and not every person will show all of the signs.
+Each person will react to a substance differently so symptoms are not exactly universal but there are some common ones.
 For example, someone who engages in Percocet abuse may show behavior signs, such as:

 - Visiting many doctors to get prescriptions

 - Stealing someone else’s pills

 You may also see physical signs of painkiller abuse.
 A few of the common symptoms include unpredictable sleep, dilated pupils, and heavy sweating.

 Other common signs that show up include confusion, making bad decisions, depression, and severe mood swings.
 Therefore, if you see these signs in yourself or someone you love, it’s likely time to seek professional assistance.
 You can seek out treatment or stage an intervention.
 Regardless of how you do it, it’s vitally important to get treatment for painkiller addiction before it ultimately ends badly.

 Most treatment programs for painkiller abuse start out with detox.
 A good medical detox program can offer medications, such as methadone, that help ease withdrawal symptoms.
 Detox helps you reach a stable place physically.
 Once you get stabilized, you can move on to a rehab program.